TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/lora-basics-station/cups.md

 <!--more-->

-> CUPS is **not required** for sending and receiving LoRaWAN data, but it can greatly simplify the management of gateways.
-Configuring CUPS will also automatically retrieve LNS credentials and configure LNS on your gateway, so there is no need to configure both.
+> CUPS is **not required** for sending and receiving LoRaWAN data, but it simplifies gateway management.

+> Configuring CUPS automatically retrieves LNS credentials and configures LNS on your gateway.
+If you configure CUPS, **DO NOT** manually configure LNS, or your gateway may ignore the CUPS credentials.

+> CUPS support in {{% tts %}} is in beta and is subject to change.

 ## Requirements